Dorothy Kamanga: Life

 In June 2022 she sentenced five men to life imprisonment with hard labour for planning and then murdering an albino man in 2018.
+The case was to have been tried in 2019 by Zione Ntaba but she had recused herself.
 The five included the man's brother, a member of the Catholic priesthood, a member of the police and a medical worker.
 People attacking albinos is not an unusual crime in southern Africa and in this case they had extracted human tissue.
 The government particularly support punishing people associated with crimes against people with albinism.

 Private life

 She is married and they have children.